ffrank/ffrank.github.io/_posts/2015-02-20-the-belgium-conferences-2015-edition.md

 ---
 layout: post
 category: articles
-tags: fosdem cfgmgmtcamp conference log foss puppet
+tags: [ fosdem, cfgmgmtcamp, conference, log, foss, puppet ]
+summary: A thoroughly biased summary and travel log of FOSDEM and Config Management Camp 2015.
 ---

-A thoroughly biased summary and travel log of FOSDEM and Config Management Camp 2015.

 ### Getting to the conference